Paul1nh0/jsh/README.txt

+# JSF
+a collection of javascript fuzzers and harness. this is mostly implemented for automating windows, but there is unix support. i used:
+ 1) a modified ver of @ifratric domato (that is licensed).
+ 2) a modified ver of @mozillasecurity dharma (that is licensed).
+ 3) some of my own costum generators & mutators.

+# This Project is not maintained!
+# I Will Not answer any issues, or write a proper usage wiki.
+# I am only open sourcing this for the community benefit.

 This is very straightforward:

+download this repo.

+go to the automation directory.

+choose sc//msedge

+sc->javascript fuzzer for shels (see the --use_js_sh=1 argument and other modifications). msedge->domato based harness that connects windbg and collects crash repro and asseambly log.

- change all the paths under automation directory to point to your working path. read readme.txt there for fuzzing. you should be able to run:
+change all the paths under automation directory to point to your working path!

+read readme.txt (at automation) there for fuzzing.

+you should be able to run:

 python killer.py

 in another cmd: